FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Class-Notes.md

 - Introduction of Vue Stuff in Tutorials
   - Vue is a JavaScript library that helps us add interactivity
   - You'll start to learn it in the tutorials
-  - Show what the finished product of the tutorials does.

-  - show basic file structure?
+  - show basic file structure and data binding

-  - Recommend doing the homework and then the tutorial and then the reading.
+    - show result of first tutorial and talk through what Vue does.